Abraham Hamadeh: Abortion

 Running for Attorney General in 2022, Hamadeh had said that he would enforce Arizona’s then near-total abortion ban, a law from the territorial period, arguing that the Attorney General cannot disregard the law.
 Running for Congress in 2024, he said that abortion should be a state issue, allowing each state to decide the legality of abortion within its jurisdiction.

+Election integrity

+Hamadeh has supported Donald Trump's false assertions that he won the 2020 United States presidential election.
+He later alleged fraud in the 2026 Los Angeles mayoral election, calling to federalize elections.

 Energy

 Hamadeh opposes Green New Deal policies, believing they would only further aggravate high living costs and worsen energy reliability.
 He has pointed to California as an example of failed energy policy.

 Immigration

 In his congressional campaign, Hamadeh named the ongoing border crisis as one of the biggest problems facing the 8th congressional district.
 He has declared support for finishing the Mexico–United States border wall, ending the practice of "catch and release," and designating drug cartels as terrorist organizations.

 Foreign policy

 Israel

 Hamadeh is a strong supporter of Israel, stating that "Jewish people have no bigger ally than me."
 He has said that his views on Israel were affected by a visit he made to the country while in law school.
 Hamadeh believed that he was better accepted as a Druze in Israel than in neighboring Lebanon, which further cemented his support.
 While campaigning for Congress, he criticized the nationwide pro-Palestine university demonstrations and said that "there was a direct connection between Marxism and the rise of antisemitism in the U.S. since October 7."